Hillsborough River State Park

 Effective May 21, 2021: The ranger station at Hillsborough River State Park is open daily from 9 a.m.-5 p.m.
 Exact change is necessary when paying with cash when the ranger station is closed.
 The Fort King Trailhead on U.S. 301, the café and the pool are closed.
 Tours of Fort Foster and kayak rentals are unavailable.

 The stationary bridge is closed for repairs.
 Please check back for status updates.

 Welcome to Hillsborough River State Park

-Just minutes from downtown Tampa, this diverse park offers a refuge from city life with its seven miles of nature trails and ample places to cool off in the water.
+Just minutes from downtown Tampa, this diverse park offers a refuge from city life with seven miles of nature trails and wonderful wildlife viewing.

-Besides a living history lesson, visitors can kayak or canoe class II river rapids, rare in Florida, hike seven miles of nature trails and swim in an ADA accessible swimming pool.
+Besides enjoying a living history lesson, visitors can kayak or canoe class II river rapids, which are rare in Florida, and hike seven miles of nature trails.

 Plan Your Visit

 Hillsborough River State Park Photo Gallery

 People Make the Parks